-\ Assistant coordinators will only be used where there is a BCGEU regional coordinator for the program and where the campus program has less than 25 FTE students on the campus where there is an assistant coordinator.
+Assistant coordinators shall only be used where there is a BCGEU regional coordinator for the program and where the campus program has less than twenty-five (25) FTE students on the campus where there is an assistant coordinator.

-The Employer will ensure that the assistant coordinator has a clear job description that indicates the limited scope of coordinator responsibilities for the position.
+The Employer shall ensure that the assistant coordinator has a clear job description that indicates the limited scope of coordinator responsibilities for the position.

-\\ When the student FTE's reach this level, the Parties will engage in discussions to consider the appropriateness of creating a Chair position to oversee the program.

-- 3. The College will create a new pilot position: Chair Trades.
-This position will be full-time (1.0), and based in Terrace.
-Duties will include Terrace coordination; overall regional coordination; and apprenticeship coordination and will be developed to take responsibility for all appropriate duties of the Dean, Trades and Technology, as of the signing of this agreement. - 4.
-The College will create a new pilot position: Chair Health.
-This position will be full-time (1.0), and based in Terrace.
-Duties will include overall responsibility for all Health programs and coordinators, and will be developed to take responsibility for all appropriate duties of the Dean, Health Programs, as of December 31, 2007. - The positions in paragraphs 3 & 4 above will be awarded in accordance with the provisions of the Collective Agreement.
-However, the current Trades Coordinator will have first right of refusal for the Chair - Trades position. - 6.
-The committee will review the issue of developing an appropriate evaluation process for Coordinators and Chairs, and will draft suitable language to insert in the Collective Agreement.
-The evaluation process developed will be based on the current language in the Collective Agreement.

-- 7. a) Coordination release will normally be provided to a single individual.
+- When the student FTE's reach this level, the parties shall engage in discussions to consider the appropriateness of creating a Chair position to oversee the program. - 3.
+The College shall create a new pilot position: Chair Trades.
+This position shall be full-time (1.0) and based in Terrace.
+Duties shall include Terrace coordination; overall regional coordination; and apprenticeship coordination and shall be developed to take responsibility for all appropriate duties of the Dean, Trades and Technology, as of the signing of this Agreement. - 4.
+The College shall create a new pilot position: Chair Health.
+This position shall be full-time (1.0) and based in Terrace.
+Duties shall include overall responsibility for all Health programs and coordinators and shall be developed to take responsibility for all appropriate duties of the Dean, Health Programs, as of December 31, 2007. - 5.
+The positions in paragraphs 3 & 4 above shall be awarded in accordance with the provisions of the Collective Agreement.
+However, the current Trades Coordinator shall have first right of refusal for the Chair Trades position. - 6.
+The Committee shall review the issue of developing an appropriate evaluation process for Coordinators and Chairs, and shall draft suitable language to insert in the Collective Agreement.
+The evaluation process developed shall be based on the current language in the Collective Agreement. - 7. a) Coordination release shall normally be provided to a single individual.
 However, where circumstances dictate, coordination release may be distributed among members of a department.
-Decisions on this will be based on a consultative flexibility discussion between management and the Union with direct input from the faculty cluster. - b) When selecting coordinators, priority will be given to seniority, qualifications, and the ability to supervise the discipline. - 8.
-All Coordinator positions will be for a three (3) year term.
-At the end of the three (3) year term, the Coordinator position will be reposted.
+Decisions on this shall be based on a consultative flexibility discussion between management and the Union with direct input from the faculty cluster. - b) When selecting coordinators, priority shall be given to seniority, qualifications, and the ability to supervise the discipline. - 8.
+All Coordinator positions shall be for a three (3) year term.
+At the end of the three (3) year term, the Coordinator position shall be reposted.
 The incumbent may reapply for the position.
-Existing coordinators will be offered a three (3) year term effective the date of signing of this Letter of Agreement. - 9.
-The Parties recognize these are Pilot Projects, and this Letter of Agreement is a new direction for both Parties.
-Therefore, this Letter will be in effect for a period of one (1) year, and will be subject to ongoing review by the Parties.
-Either Party may terminate this Letter upon thirty (30) calendar days written notice to the other Party.
+Existing coordinators shall be offered a three (3) year term effective the date of signing of this letter of agreement.

-Signed by both Parties January 22, 2008.
+Signed by both parties January 22, 2008.